-With Google AdWords, businesses and advertisers need to pay money to get their ads displayed.
+With Google Ads, businesses and advertisers need to pay money to get their ads displayed.
 Whereas in the case of AdSense, publishers get paid to allow advertisers to place ads on their website.

-So, you get money through AdSense platform, and you spend money on AdWords.
+So, you get money through AdSense platform, and you spend money on Google Ads.

-Advertisers can select a budget for their Google AdWords campaigns and pay a certain amount for their campaigns; with Adsense, publishers get paid for each click on advertisers’ ads on their website.
+Advertisers can select a budget for their Google Ads campaigns and pay a certain amount for their campaigns; with Adsense, publishers get paid for each click on advertisers’ ads on their website.

-Also, advertisers can select whether they want to opt for a “cost per click” or “cost per impression” payment system on AdWords.
+Also, advertisers can select whether they want to opt for a “cost per click” or “cost per impression” payment system on Google Ads.
 Publishers have no choice on what payment system is followed and will get paid based on whatever model the advertisers are supporting.

 3. Places Where Ads are Displayed